mozilla/mozmill/README.md

   invoking `setup_development.py` with the virtualenv's copy of python is the most robust way of deploying the software

-- documentation.txt : the documentation strategy for packages in the [Mozmill repository](http://github.com/mozautomation/mozmill)
+- documentation.md : the documentation strategy for packages in the [Mozmill repository](http://github.com/mozautomation/mozmill)

 - docs.manifest : manifest of documentation for mirroring to
   [MDN](https://developer.mozilla.org/) using the
   [document-it](http://k0s.org/mozilla/hg/DocumentIt) script (not
   included in the repository).
-See `documentation.txt` for details
+See `documentation.md` for details

 - versionbump.py : bump the version of mozmill.
 Use ``python versionbump.py --help`` for help